castore-dev/castore/README.md

 #### 💾 Event Storage Adapters

 - [DynamoDB Event Storage Adapter](./packages/dynamodb-event-storage-adapter/README.md): Implementation of the `EventStorageAdapter` interface based on DynamoDB.
+- [Redux Event Storage Adapter](./packages/redux-event-storage-adapter/README.md): Implementation of the `EventStorageAdapter` interface based on a Redux store, along with tooling to configure the store and hooks to read from it efficiently.
 - [In-Memory Event Storage Adapter](./packages/inmemory-event-storage-adapter/README.md): Implementation of the `EventStorageAdapter` interface using a local Node/JS object.
 To be used in manual or unit tests.

 #### 📨 Commands